 The Book of Ruth chronicles the devotion of Ruth, a young Moabitess widow, to Naomi, her widowed mother-in-law.
-It purposes to show how God blesses those who help others, which is especially significant since the story takes place in the most selfish period of Israel's history-the time of the judges-when "every man did what was right in his own eyes" (Judg.
+It shows how God blesses those who help others, which is especially significant since the story takes place in the most selfish period of Israel's history-the time of the judges-when "every man did what was right in his own eyes" (Jud.
 21:25).
 The LORD blesses Ruth's devotion to Naomi first only through provision of temporal needs such as food and protection (Ruth 1-2), but the account ends climactically with Ruth's reward of a home and especially participation in the Davidic and messianic line (Ruth 3-4).
-Therefore, the Book of Ruth stands as a strong apologetic for the benefits of selfless and righteous living during the most selfish and unrighteous period of Israel's history.
+Therefore, the Book of Ruth is a strong apologetic for the benefits of selfless and righteous living during the most selfish and unrighteous period of Israel's history.
+The final word of the book is "David."
+This catches the reader by surprise to realize that the entire preceding story was about David's great-grandparents!